Mr. T, ‘DWTS’ To Showcase ‘The A-Team’ Past With First Dance Of Season 24

 — Chris Lynam (@ArthurMurrayUSA) March 8, 2017

 Mr. T appears to be taking the training for DWTS seriously.
-A recent story in The Sun revealed Mr. T has lost 12 pounds during the intense training necessary to compete on DWTS.
+A recent story in the Sun revealed Mr. T has lost 12 pounds during the intense training necessary to compete on DWTS.
 A former professional athlete himself, Mr. T told the Chicago Sun-Times that he felt like he had an advantage going into the reality TV competition.

 “The main thing in this is not only the strength, but having fortitude.
 That’s why you’ve seen a lot of the professional athletes — like Emmitt Smith, Hines Ward or Apolo Ohno — winning Dancing with the Stars.
 A lot of time, other celebrities don’t know what it takes, physically, to win.
 Pro athletes are all about that, and understand how to prepare themselves, both to avoid injuries but also to have that strong drive to win.”